A Bit About Us

 Post course you will receive quarterly updated information that will include new techniques, new class plans etc and an elected school representative can become part of our teaching community speaking with existing teachers for support or ideas when needed.

 We do also provide the option for teachers to join our mainstream programme which is a 4 day intensive course.
-The next course is April 15th-18th the normal fee for this course to individuals is £892 however we offer it at a reduced rate of £450 for school teachers.
+The next course is Feb 17th - 20th the normal fee for this course to individuals is £892 however we offer it at a reduced rate of £450 for school teachers.

 Schools Provision by Elly